 Drafting Information

-The principal author of these regulations is Karin Loverud of the Office of the Associate Chief Counsel (Employee Benefits and Exempt Organizations), IRS.
-However, other personnel from the IRS and Treasury Department participated in their development.
+The principal author of these regulations is Karin Loverud, Office of Division Counsel/ Associate Chief Counsel (Tax Exempt and Government Entities).
+However, other personnel from the IRS and the Treasury Department participated in their development.

 List of Subjects